survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 It's preferable to use particularly `hash` and `contenthash` only for production purposes as hashing doesn't do much good during development.

-T> It's possible to slice `hash` and `contenthash` using specific syntax: `[contenthash:4]`.
-Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4c`.

-T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.
+T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils) documentation.

 W> If you are using webpack 4, be careful with `contenthash` as [it's not fully reliable](https://github.com/webpack/webpack/issues/11146).
 There `chunkhash` may be the preferable option.
-Webpack 5 provides a better solution for this.

-{pagebreak}

 ### Example placeholders